ZXBYNXK/Grads/grads/README.md

 <hr>

-# Setup routes and middlewares required for the main server file
+# 3 Setup routes and middlewares required for the main server file:
 <hr>

 ✔ Create a home route